Renovating a house in Italy. Health and safety law

-When planning refurbishment works, such as renovations or painting, you are legally responsible for ensuring safety requirements.
+When renovating a house in Italy, you are legally responsible for ensuring safety requirements.

 Italian law takes the view that anyone regarded as, “non-professional”, such as a homeowner, who procures the services of a third party to carry out any type of home improvement, is responsible for ensuring that workers operate in accordance with health and safety legislation.

 Recently, the Supreme Court examined an appeal filed by a homeowner plaintiff who had commissioned a construction company to paint the exterior walls of a cottage.
 During the work, a painter fell through a hole in the paving.
 The painter fell several metres into the basement and tragically later died.
 The hole that caused the accident had previously been covered with boards.
 However, the boards had been removed by another worker and replaced with polystyrene, which was not strong enough to bear the weight of the painter.